With the Memorial Day weekend comes the official start to the camping season, at least here in Indiana.

 - The Everything Kids’ Puzzle Book: Mazes, Word Games, Puzzles and More

-If you child isn’t recognizing words yet, or doesn’t enjoy word game connect the dots, hidden pictures and maze books are always fun.
+If your child isn’t recognizing words yet or doesn’t enjoy word games, then connect the dots, hidden pictures and maze books are always fun.

 - The Everything Kids’ Connect The Dot Book

 - The Everything Kids’ Hidden Pictures Book

 6. Books to Read